The best Christmas money saving tips

 Gift cards truly are one of the pillars of Christmas, so it's only right that one of our Christmas money saving tips fills you in on how to save some money on them.

-Zeek is a marketplace for buying and selling unwanted gift cards, with some going for as much as 20% less than their retail value.
+eBay is a great place for buying and selling unwanted gift cards, with some going for as much as 20% less than their retail value.
 So if you're a little stuck on what to buy someone, but know they get all their clothes from, say, Topshop, you can get them a Topshop gift card at a fraction of the price!

 In fact, even if you do know what you want to get for someone, you can still use the gift card trick.
-Just search through Zeek for a gift card at the shop you're looking to buy from, and voilà – you've saved yourself some money!
+Just search through eBay for a gift card at the shop you're looking to buy from, and voilà – you've saved yourself some money!

 Go DIY on the gifts

 From making your own jewellery to a carefully selected mixtape, there are tonnes of homemade present ideas that'll cost you almost nothing (as will these ideas that cost less than a fiver to put together).

 Even if you're not blessed with a creative flair, there's nothing to stop you whipping up some simple creations in the kitchen.

 You can kill a lot of birds with one stone by baking a huge tray of delicious [insert tasty treat here] and giving them to everyone on your list.
 If you're stuck for ideas, why not try our chocolate truffle recipe?

 And while we're on the subject of food, don't forget our Christmas dinner recipe too – you can feast like kings for less than £3 each!